 Promote classical music in the United States.

-Dr. Yeung is also an enthusiastic teacher of music.
+Tak Yan is also an enthusiastic teacher of music.
 A Nationally Certified Teacher of Music (NCTM) of the Music Teachers National Association, he currently serves on the faculty of Tarrant County College.
 He has given master classes for the Weatherford Music Teachers Association and Fossil Ridge High School.
 In addition, he has taught group piano classes and piano lessons to the undergraduates at Jacobs School of Music at Indiana University, where he served as an Associate Instructor of Piano.
 He currently maintains a studio comprising students of all ages and levels in the Dallas/Fort Worth Metroplex.
-Dr. Yeung will begin serving as the treasurer of the Fort Wort Music Teachers Association in Fall 2021.
+Tak Yan will begin serving as the treasurer of the Fort Wort Music Teachers Association in Fall 2021.

-As part of his endeavors to extend his work to music ministry, Yeung currently serves as organist and choir accompanist at Emmanuel Presbyterian Church in Bedford, Texas.
+As part of his endeavors to extend his work to music ministry, Tak Yan currently serves as organist and choir accompanist at Emmanuel Presbyterian Church in Bedford, Texas.
 He also serves as substitute organist in various churches throughout DFW.

-Dr. Yeung completed a Doctor of Musical Arts in Piano Performance under the tutelage of Dr. Tamás Ungár at Texas Christian University.
-Formerly, he earned his Master of Music in Piano at the Indiana University Jacobs School of Music, where he studied piano under the late Dr. Karen Shaw, an Artist Certificate at Azusa Pacific University under Dr. Tao Chang, and bachelor's degrees from the University of Hong Kong.
-Originally from Hong Kong, he is currently based in the Dallas-Fort Worth Metroplex in Texas.
+Originally from Hong Kong, Tak Yan completed a Doctor of Musical Arts in Piano Performance at Texas Christian University. a Master of Music in Piano at the Indiana University Jacobs School of Music, and an Artist Certificate at Azusa Pacific University.
+His principal teachers have included Dr. Tamás Ungár, Dr. Tao Chang, and the late Dr. Karen Shaw.
+He also holds bachelor's degrees from the University of Hong Kong.
+He is currently based in the Dallas-Fort Worth Metroplex in Texas.